 · The children have taken part in a whole-school general election where the oldest children were required to represent the main political parties, create a manifesto and promote themselves around school.
 We then held a secret ballot where the children voted for their chosen party.

 · The children have the opportunity to write to politicians.
-For example, the children in Year 4 wrote to Michael Gove to express their concerns about our over-reliance on single- use plastic.
+For example, the children in year 4 wrote to an MP to express their concerns about our over-reliance on single-use plastic.

 · During parliament week, whole school assemblies teach explore the workings of parliament including who sits in The House of Commons and the responsibilities for The House of Lords.